Appalachian Theatre announces additional performances for 2020

 According to Bluegrass Today, the Malpass Brothers are “ … the best traditional country music that can be seen today.”
 Tickets are $25 per person.

-Tickets are available to the general public beginning on Wednesday, Feb.
-12. Tickets can be purchased online at www.apptheatre.org, by calling (828) 865-3000 and at the theater during box office for in-person sales.
+Tickets are available online at www.apptheatre.org, by calling (828) 865-3000 and at the theater during box office for in-person sales.
 The theater’s onsite box office hours are from 11 a.m. to 3 p.m. on weekdays and one hour prior to each curtain.
 The Appalachian Theatre is located at 559 W. King St. in uptown Boone, next to Boone Town Hall.

 (0) comments